hydro-project/hydroflow/book/life_and_times.md

 # The Life and Times of a Hydroflow Transducer
 Time is a fundamental concept in many distributed systems.
-Hydroflow's model of time is very simple.
+Hydroflow's model of time is very simple, but also powerful enough to serve as a building block for more complex models of time.

 Like most reactive services, we can envision a Hydroflow transducer running as an unbounded loop that is managed by the runtime library.
 Each iteration of the transducer's loop is called a *tick*.
 Associated with the transducer is